CompassSecurity/bloodhoundce-resources/README.md

 ## BloodHound Operator Custom Queries

+These queries are used in a BloodHound Operator session, to modify your collected data.

+### Usage

-First, authenticate to the BloodHound API as explained above.
-Then, directly copy the [BloodHound Operator Custom Queries](custom_queries/BloodHound_Operator_Custom_Queries.md) from your browser into your PowerShell console.
+1. Authenticate to the BloodHound API as explained above.
+2. Directly copy the [BloodHound Operator Custom Queries](custom_queries/BloodHound_Operator_Custom_Queries.md) from your browser into your PowerShell console.

 ## Useful Links